Abdullah-Intelik/ILOS-2.0/ILOS-Mobile-App/BEHAVIORAL_SCORE_EXPLANATION.md

 ℹ️ Not Applicable - NTB Customer
-This module only evaluates customers with existing
-UBL banking history (ETB).
-This is a new customer with no prior UBL relationship.
+This module only evaluates customers with existing existing banking history (ETB).
+This is a new customer with no prior banking relationship.
 ```

 ---